-The Broadmead Area Residents’ Association (BARA) strives to maintain the unique characteristics of Broadmead, a residential community of homes within the spectacular natural setting of the West Coast as envisioned by its original developers.
+The Broadmead Area Residents’ Association (BARA) maintains the characteristics of Broadmead, a unique residential community of homes within a naturalistic West Coast setting as envisioned by its original developers.

 Use our Community link to learn more about Broadmead.
-The BARA Board of Directors link will take you to the right place to learn more about our community association and its key people.
+The BARA Board of Directors link lists our community association’s key people.

-Other pages of our site provide information about the restrictive covenants, community services, and more.
-The maps page provides a number of maps of the Broadmead area, including an excellent trails map.
+Other pages provide information about the restrictive covenants, community services, and more.
+The maps page provides Broadmead area maps, including an excellent trails map.

 If you have any questions please contact us for more information.